perladvent/perldotcom/content/article/_pub_2004_02_27_exegesis7.md

 But the Perl 6 version is implemented as a vanilla Perl 6 subroutine, rather than hard-coded into the language with a special keyword and declaration syntax.
-In this respect it's rather like Perl 5's little-known `formline` function â only much, much better.
+In this respect it's rather like Perl 5's little-known `formline` function – only much, much better.

 So, whereas in Perl 5 we might write: